big dog little dog big dog little dog

 Debut album from big dog little dog, the mind-melding duo project of violinist/composer Jessie Montgomery and bassist/songwriter Eleonore Oppenheim.
 Their music has been described many ways, but perhaps the most apt so far has been "post-minimalist groove americana."
 The pair use an improvisational composition technique that draws on many genres and their experience as native New Yorkers to create lush, cinematic soundscapes that are by turns sweeping and achingly intimate.
 This album is both a deep dive into the meditative space of the interior and an exploration of our place as humans in the natural world.

 The record is available exclusively through New Amsterdam’s Bandcamp subscription as part of the Windmill Series, a new digitally-focused set of releases for subscribers in addition to our existing release schedule.
-The album is released on all other digital platforms June 21, 2019.
+The album was released on all other digital platforms June 21, 2019.

 With our debut album, we invite the listener into a sound world that is both intimate and expansive, taking you with us to the physical and metaphysical space where the record was made; the house that my grandfather built on a plot of communal land in the woods of Northeastern Pennsylvania, where I spent large chunks of my childhood with my grandmother.